frconor-ebook/meditations/_posts/2025-02-26-the-prodigal-son.md

 Our Lord may be giving us an insight into what mortal sin is.
-When we fall from the state of grace---the privileged calling of being children of God, a daughter of God, a son of God---when we fall into mortal sin, it\'s like we fall into the state of this young fellow who gets down to the level of longing to eat what the pigs were eating.
+When we fall from the state of grace---the privileged calling of being children of God: a daughter of God, a son of God---when we fall into mortal sin, it\'s like we fall into the state of this young fellow who gets down to the level of longing to eat what the pigs were eating.

-But no one offered to give them to him.
+"But no one offered to give them to him."
 He couldn\'t even have that.
 He was stuck in his hunger.
 No one even offered to give him what the pigs were eating.
 It\'s the lowest of the low.

 When I was 15, I was sent by loving parents to an uncle in Yorkshire in England who had a pig farm.
 I was sent to feed the pigs.